 NOTE: The student in this 45-unit RN option must maintain a G.P.A. of at least 2.0 and earn a grade of at least a C in each course throughout enrollment at Loma Linda University.
 A grade below a C will cause the student to be dropped from the LLU School of Nursing.

-To qualify for an undergraduate degree from Loma Linda University, the student must take a minimum of 45 units at Loma Linda University; 32 of the units must be at the senior level.
-At minimum, three clinical nursing courses are required as part of these units.
+To qualify for an undergraduate degree from Loma Linda University, the student must take a minimum of 45 units at Loma Linda University; 32 of the units must be upper division courses.
+At least three clinical nursing courses are required as part of these units.

 Nursing course grades

 Most nursing courses in the undergraduate curriculum are divided into approximately equal components of theory and clinical laboratory practice.
-A grade for a nursing course represents a combination of the theory and the clinical laboratory grades.
-In order to pass a nursing course, a student must receive a grade equivalent to a C or above in the theory and must receive a C or a satisfactory in the clinical laboratory sections of the course.
-To receive a passing grade in theory, the student must obtain a cumulative score of at least 76 percent on examinations within that course.
+Grades for nursing courses represent a combination of theory and clinical laboratory grades.
+In order to pass a nursing course, a student must receive a grade equivalent to a C or above in the theory and must receive either a C or a satisfactory in the clinical laboratory sections of the course.
+To receive a passing grade in theory, the student must obtain a cumulative score of at least 76 percent on examinations.
 A grade of C- or below places the student on provisional status and requires that the student repeat the course.
-Enrollment in the School of Nursing will be terminated if a student receives two grades of C- or below in nursing or required cognates.
+The student will be allowed to repeat the course based on space availability in the clinical setting.
+Enrollment in the School of Nursing will be terminated if a student receives two grades of C- or below in nursing courses.

 Percentage breakdown for grading